mvn-daipham2-hn/design_pattern_with_dart/builder_pattern/README.md

 ## UML diagram:
 ![Screenshot 2024-09-25 at 16 15 06](https://github.com/user-attachments/assets/b8856ec3-412c-42e4-a22a-f0cc34781560)

+• **_Builder_**
+- specifies an abstract interface for creating parts of a Product object.

+• **_ConcreteBuilder_**
+- constructs and assembles parts of the product by implementing the Builder interface.
+- defines and keeps track of the representation it creates.
+- provides an interface for retrieving the product

+• **_Director_**
+- constructs an object using the Builder interface.

+• **_Product_**
+- represents the complex object under construction.
+ConcreteBuilder builds the product's internal representation and defines the process by which it's assembled.
+- includes classes that define the constituent parts, including interfaces for assembling the parts into the final result.

 ## Benefits:
 - Encapsulates the way a complex object is constructed.